-- (c) RUNNING ROYALTIES: During the Term, Licensee shall pay Foundation running royalties in an amount equal to [\] of Net Sales of Licensed Products covered by a Valid Patent Claim (such royalties, the "Running Royalties"); provided, however, that in the event Licensee or its sublicensee or Affiliate is required to pay a third party in consideration for a license under any patent rights claiming the composition, use or manufacture of the Licensed Product, Licensee shall then be entitled to credit fifty percent (50%) of such third party payments against the Running Royalties with respect to the Net Sales of the Licensed Product, such credit not to exceed fifty percent (50%) of the Running Royalties otherwise due for any calendar quarter for the Licensed Product. - (d) DEVELOPMENT MILESTONE PAYMENTS: Licensee will pay development milestone payments as set forth below within thirty (30) days after the achievement of the relevant milestone by Licensee, as applicable, or its affiliates or sublicensees.
+- (c) RUNNING ROYALTIES: During the Term, Licensee shall pay Foundation running royalties in an amount equal to [] of Net Sales of Licensed Products covered by a Valid Patent Claim (such royalties, the "Running Royalties"); provided, however, that in the event Licensee or its sublicensee or Affiliate is required to pay a third party in consideration for a license under any patent rights claiming the composition, use or manufacture of the Licensed Product, Licensee shall then be entitled to credit fifty percent (50%) of such third party payments against the Running Royalties with respect to the Net Sales of the Licensed Product, such credit not to exceed fifty percent (50%) of the Running Royalties otherwise due for any calendar quarter for the Licensed Product. - (d) DEVELOPMENT MILESTONE PAYM ENTS: Licensee will pay development milestone payments as set forth below within thirty (30) days after the achievement of the relevant milestone by Licensee, or its affiliates or sublicensees, as applicable, with respect to a therapeutic Licensed Product for human use.